 - The separation of the assets, property, and income should the relationship end

 Our specialist cohabitation solicitors will be able to help draw up a cohabitation agreement that both you and your partner can agree on.
-This agreement will be legally binding, so should the relationship come to an end, the both of you will know where you stand and what you’re entitled to.
+This agreement will be legally binding, so should the relationship come to an end, both of you will know where you stand and what you’re entitled to.